Reading Borough Council: Wards

-Each ward is represented by 3 councillors, following a boundary review completed in time for the 2022 local elections.
-Prior to 2022, the previous boundaries were adopted in 2004, making the 2022 elections the first in eighteen years to elect the entire council.

 Premises

 Since 2014 the council has been based at the Civic Offices on Bridge Street.

 Reading's historic Town Hall on Blagrave Street was built in phases between 1786 and 1897, and served as the headquarters of the borough council until 1976.
-The council then moved to a new Civic Centre off Castle Street, adjoining other facilities including a police station, magistrates' court, and The Hexagon theatre.
+The council's annual meeting when new mayors are appointed continues to be held at the Town Hall.
+In 1976 the council moved to a new Civic Centre off Castle Street, adjoining other facilities including a police station, magistrates' court, and The Hexagon theatre.

 By 2013 the council's offices at the civic centre were deemed to be at the end of their design life.
 The council purchased an existing building called Plaza West on Bridge Street, which had been built in 1986 (originally being called Bridge Street Plaza).
 The building was renamed Civic Offices and opened as the council's headquarters in 2014, with the old council offices at the civic centre being demolished shortly afterwards.